How To Write a Sign Language, Part 2: Projectional Systems

 Review

-Positive: Sutton Signwriting is easy to read individual signs, and even has some longer texts in it.
+Positive: Sutton Signwriting is easy to read individual signs, and even has some longer texts written in it.
 It also undoubtedly occupies a historic place in the development of sign language writing.
+The availability of resources in and about so many different languages is also a big bonus.
 It is many people's first introduction and intuitively demonstrates yes... maybe this is possible.

 Negative: However it is hard to write both on paper (because it requires shading) and digitally (because it requires positioning).
+The handwritten form seems easier to write, but looks very different from it's regular printed form and is way harder to decode - additionally I have never actually seen it used anywhere before.
+Additionally - being so wide as to include so many sign languages risks it becoming a jack-of-all-trades-master-of-none.
 I for one believe it would be perfect for a dictionary, perhaps an equivalent to the International Phonetic Alphabet, as it can show how signs are produced.
 But I am hesitant to adopt it as an every-day writing system.

 Si5S-SLwrite